akka/akka-projection/akka-edge-docs/src/main/paradox/guide/2-drone-location-to-cloud-service.md

 We also want to publish coarse grained location updates at a low frequency from the edge to a central cloud service.

-In this step we will cover publishing and consuming those events by passing to an overview-version of the drone digital twin.
+In this step we will cover publishing and consuming those events, passing them to a stateful overview-version of the drone digital twin.
+We will use @extref[Akka Projection gRPC](akka-projection:grpc.html) to do service-to-service events passing with an effectively once delivery guarantee, this without requiring a message broker in between services.
+The cloud and the many PoP services each has their own lifecycle and are deployed separately in different places.

-We will then implement a service querying the coarse grained location of the global set of drones.
+We will then implement a service querying the coarse grained location of the global set of drones in the cloud service.

 ## Coarse grained location aggregation and publishing